 A 2-year, full-time program, Holberton School is quite a time commitment.
 In fact, working and traveling is discouraged while enrolled in the program.
 There are no typical days in the program.
 The bootcamp has mandatory sessions that consist of peer learning and practice interviews, as well as less structured days.
 They also host guest lectures, meetups, fireside chats, hackathons, and other special events.

 There is no formal instruction.
 So, students learn through a series of individual and group projects with the assistance of peers, mentors, and teaching assistants.
-For the remaining 15 months, students study remotely or onsite and choose from 2 tracks: the career track or a specialization.
-Students who specialize have 4 options: C low level and algorithms, AR/VR, machine learning, and full-stack web development.

 Who is Holberton School for?

 People who have no experience in coding and are looking to develop the necessary skills to land a job as software engineer could benefit from the Holberton School bootcamp.
-There is no online option for the program.

 What does Holberton School cost?
 How much work is involved?